A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Results

 We show the transmission from the three analyses with increasing $I_{\rm in}$ at one of the intermediate peaks ($\omega_p=0.95\omega_a$) in the last row of Fig.~\ref{fig:Fig5}.
-We observe interesting non-monotonic behavior similar to Fig.~\ref{fig:Fig4}(m,o) showing a decrease in coherent transmission due to effective photon-photon interaction and then a revival of coherent transport through the resonator chain due to saturation of qubits by photons.
-The QCA fails to predict the loss of coherent transmission over a wide range of intensity, while the modified QCA has shown good agreement with THLE analysis in predicting this loss.
+We observe interesting non-monotonic behavior similar to Fig.~\ref{fig:Fig4}(m,o) showing a decrease in transmission due to effective photon-photon interaction and then a revival of photon transport through the resonator chain due to saturation of qubits by photons.
+The QCA fails to predict the reduction of transmission over a wide range of intensity, while the modified QCA has shown good agreement with THLE analysis in predicting this reduction.